cynraw/Python_programming_PLP/README.md

 You can achieve encapsulation in Python by defining private attributes and methods within a class.
 By convention, private attributes and methods are prefixed with a single underscore (_).
 While Python does not have strict private modifiers like some other languages, the underscore prefix serves as a warning to other developers not to access or modify the attributes and methods directly from outside the class.

+Accessing private attributes through getter methods (or properties) is a best practice in OOP because it promotes encapsulation, ensures data integrity, and provides flexibility and maintainability in your code.
+It also allows you to add additional logic, such as validation or computation, when accessing or modifying attributes.